 The All-You-Need Guide to Matera, Italy

-Matera is one of the oldest continuously inhabited settlements in history dating back to the Palaeolithic period.
-On the other side of the river ravine, you can see the Neolithic caves where people lived 7,000 years ago.
+Matera is one of the oldest continuously inhabited cities in the world, with roots tracing back to the Paleolithic period.
+Just across the river ravine, you can still see the Neolithic cave dwellings where people lived over 7,000 years ago—a humbling and awe-inspiring sight.

 EAT